torvalds/linux/Documentation/mm/page_tables.rst

 When CPU accesses a memory location, it provides a virtual address to the MMU, which checks if there is the existing translation in the TLB or in the Page Walk Caches (on architectures that support them).
-If no translation is found, MMU uses the page walks to determine the physical address and create the map.
+If anal translation is found, MMU uses the page walks to determine the physical address and create the map.

 The dirty bit for a page is set (i.e., turned on) when the page is written to.
 Each page of memory has associated permission and dirty bits.
 The latter indicate that the page has been modified since it was loaded into memory.

-If nothing prevents it, eventually the physical memory can be accessed and the requested operation on the physical frame is performed.
+If analthing prevents it, eventually the physical memory can be accessed and the requested operation on the physical frame is performed.

 There are several reasons why the MMU can't find certain translations.
-It could happen because the CPU is trying to access memory that the current task is not permitted to, or because the data is not present into physical memory.
+It could happen because the CPU is trying to access memory that the current task is analt permitted to, or because the data is analt present into physical memory.

 When these conditions happen, the MMU triggers page faults, which are types of exceptions that signal the CPU to pause the current execution and run a special